Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 1801 parish register showing baptism and marriage of Marie Josephte Abitakijikokwe and Gabriel Guilbault at Oka

-The 1801 register at Oka where Father Leclerc recorded Marie Josephte's full Ojibwe name, married her to Gabriel, and legitimized their four children—the documentary evidence of a family that had traveled hundreds of miles from the pays d'en haut.
+The 1801 register at Oka where Father Leclerc recorded Marie Josephte's full Ojibwe name, married her to Gabriel, and legitimized their four children — the documentary evidence of a family that had traveled hundreds of miles from the pays d'en haut to create a record that survives today.

 Want to Know When New Stories Are Published?